yannicknkongolo7-crypto/Project-Build-an-ML-Pipeline-Starter/NOTES_RELEASE.md

 To publish the v1.0.1 release page via CLI (if `gh` is available locally):
 1. gh auth login
 2. gh release create v1.0.1 --title "v1.0.1" --notes-file RELEASES.md

+Update: A new patch release v1.0.2 has been created to tighten the NYC bbox used by the `basic_cleaning` step.
+Tag `v1.0.2` is available.

+To publish v1.0.2 via CLI:
+1. gh auth login
+2. gh release create v1.0.2 --title "v1.0.2" --notes-file RELEASES.md